sageshoyu/docs-opmanual_sky/book/opmanual_sky/10-build/phase1-establish_power_distribution.md

     <img style='width:35em' src="photos/standoffs_with_screws.png" width="500"/>
 </figure>

 5. Place the completed PDB into the center of the drone frame.
 For each of the 4 corner screw holes of the PDB, screw a standoff through the hole and into the drone frame.
 Note that the drone frame doesn't have screw grooves for the standoffs - you will create these grooves by lightly applying downward force while screwing.
 Once the PDB is secure, remove the black bolts from the standoffs.
-It may help to use a long-nose plier to hold the standoffs while unscrewing.
+It may help to use long-nose pliers to hold the standoffs while unscrewing.

 <figure>
     <figcaption>Securing the PDB to the frame</figcaption>